enketo/enketo-core/README.md

 * be an AMD-compliant jQuery plugin
 * be in its own folder with a config.json file, including
-	* `name: ` the name of the widget used to instantiate it
+	* `name: ` the name of the widget used to instantiate it, or null if the widget only contains scss (see select-likert)
 	* `selector: ` the selector of the elements to instantiate the widget on, or `null` if it needs to be applied globally
 	* `options: ` any default options to pass
 	* `stylesheet: ` path to stylesheet scss file relative to the widget's own folder